Accepting feedback is an art. And below is the incident that inspired me to write this article.

 When It Comes to Accept Feedback, Take What You Need and LEAVE the Rest

 It’s not necessary to take the feedback in its entirety.
 True, the person offering feedback or criticism is doing so out of generosity.
-But that doesn’t mean you are under any obligation to act on all the “improvements.”
+But that doesn’t mean you are under any obligation to act on all the “suggestions.”

 Just take what you need.

-Consider receiving feedback as an opportunity to pick some of your favorite candies from a jar.
+Look at receiving feedback as an opportunity to pick some of your favorite candies from a jar.
 Don’t be greedy, don’t take all of them (or at least don’t take all of them AT ONCE).
+Pick what you need to work on at that moment, thank the person, and leave the rest.

 Every Feedback is Not What It Seems